OriHoch/django-oscar-demo/demo/2.payment/README.md

-# payment (using django-oscar-paypal) and template customization.
+# payment (using django-oscar-paypal) and template customization

 We will use django-oscar-paypal for very easy support of payment via paypal
 * Add django-oscar-paypal to [requirements.txt](requirements.txt)